NAMI Family-to-Family Education Program

 2020 Family-to-Family Courses:

-- Family-to-Family at the LANKENAU Medical Center in Wynnewood will begin on Wednesday, February 19, and will meet once a week for 12 weeks from 7-9:30 p.m. on Wednesday evenings.
+- We will publicize the new start date once it has been finalized.
+This course will meet once a week for 8 weeks from 7-9:30 p.m. on Wednesday evenings.
 Date to be determined.
 For questions or to register, please contact Judy Green at F2FMainLine@aol.com.

 For information about courses elsewhere in the US, click here.